 Owatonna Public Schools in accordance with the Federal Asbestos Hazard Emergency Response Act (AHERA) continues to implement an E.P.A. approved asbestos management plan.
 This plan has been developed to identify and manage asbestos containing materials within ISD #761 buildings.
 ISD #761 approaches this issue in a safe and proactive manner to insure the health and safety of students, staff and other building occupants.

 The following asbestos related activities have been completed in the 2019-2020 year or will be conducted within the 2020-2021 year throughout Owatonna Public School buildings.

 |Winter 2020 District Wide||Asbestos Periodic Surveillance Inspection|

 If you have questions regarding the district's asbestos management plan, it is on file in the district office and is available for public viewing during district business hours.
-Should you have questions regarding this information, please contact the District Asbestos Program Manager, Bob Olson at 507-444-8606.
+Should you have questions regarding this information, please contact Bob Olson, Director of Facilities, Infrastructure and Security at 507-444-8606.